HPSA currently operates in four provinces: British Columbia, Manitoba, Ontario and Prince Edward Island.

 You will receive an initial delivery of HPSA containers upon registration.
 Once containers are full, you can request a service online via the HPSA webpage.
 A Service and Supply Request Form (SSRF) can be completed and submitted here.

 Only consumer returns are accepted in the medication containers (unused and/or expired prescription drugs, over the counter medication and/or natural products).

-Please note that HPSA sharp containers are to be distributed to your patients and the general public.
+Please note that HPSA sharps containers are to be distributed to patients and the general public.

-HPSA Containers are not to be used any sharps generated by your own operation (flu shot/immunization)
+HPSA Containers are not to be used for any sharps generated by your own operation (flu shot/immunization)

 The name of your service provider can be found in your HPSA Welcome e-mail.

 Manitoba – Stericycle 1-866-783-7422

 Ontario – Stericycle 1-866-783-7422 ECS Cares 1-800-263-1857

 Your Service and Supply Request Form (SSRF), found here, is forwarded to your service provider.
 They will contact you advising you on the date of your next service.
 Please note that if you are on a frequency delivery, you do not need to submit an SSRF.

 To re-register your pharmacy, please fill out the Collection Location Agreement Form, found here.